a-b-street/docs/book/src/software/ungap_the_map/tech_details.md

 # Technical details

-This document summarizes how the bike network tool works.
+This document summarizes how the Ungap the Map tool works.
 The tool is just one piece of the A/B Street platform, which has [much more](../../tech/README.md) technical documentation.